apache/carbondata/docs/quick-start-guide.md

    **NOTE**: Create the carbonlib folder if it does not exists inside `$SPARK_HOME` path.

 2. Copy the `./conf/carbon.properties.template` file from CarbonData repository to `$SPARK_HOME/conf/` folder and rename the file to `carbon.properties`.
+All the carbondata related properties are configured in this file.

 3. Create `tar.gz` file of carbonlib folder and move it inside the carbonlib folder.